-“I speak to three of four corporations a week on the subjects of customer service, leadership and management.” said Chip Bell.
+“I speak to three of four corporations a week on the subjects of customer service, leadership, and management,” said Chip Bell.
 “I began to see a major shift occurring in the way people were being managed and it wasn’t good.
 Corporations large and small were overlooking the key aspect of leadership.”
-It led to his new book “Managers as Mentors.”
+It led to his book, “Managers as Mentors.”

 “Every element of success has with it a learning component,” Bell offers.
 “The challenge is to convey the knowledge.”
 The concept of Chip Bell’s brilliance is that every leader must become a mentor to his employees in order to place his company (team) in a leadership position.
 The dilemma is how?

-The dictionary definition of mentor is a sensitive trusted advisor.
-The word mentor first appeared in Homers “The Odyssey.”
-Mentor was a family friend who was left in charge of tutoring Telemachus (the heir apparent son of Odysseus leader of Greece), while his father was off to fight the 10 year Trojan War.
+The dictionary definition of a mentor is a sensitive trusted advisor.
+The word mentor first appeared in Homer’s “The Odyssey.”
+Mentor was a family friend who was left in charge of tutoring Telemachus (the heir apparent son of Odysseus leader of Greece), while his father was off to fight the 10 years Trojan War.
 (The war about safe sex.)

-How does the leader carry out an insight goal from an incharge role?
+How does the leader carry out an insight goal from an in-charge role?
 By taking the position of mentor and leveling the learning field (making everyone in the chain of command an equal learner).
 No hidden motives.
 No political motives.
-Since learning involves experimentation, risk taking, and trail and error you (the protg) may have to make mistakes.
+Since learning involves experimentation, risk taking, and trail and error, you (the protegy) may have to make mistakes.

 Bell says, “Everyone knows how to listen, they just don’t make it a priority.”

-4. Ask permission to give advice.
-The crux of mentoring is giving advice however the challenge of advice giving is the resistance to it.
+- Ask permission to give advice.
+The crux of mentoring is giving advice.
+However, the challenge of advice giving is the resistance to it.
 People not taking it for whatever reason or circumstance.

 Remember (your reaction to) parental advice.
 Too often parents advice was ignored sometimes until after their death.
 All of us with a deceased mother or father wishes we could thank them for their wisdom we now follow.

-6. Be a learning role model.
+- Be a learning role model.
 Let people follow your learning lead.
-If you want your people to demonstrate curiosity demonstrate yours same for creativity.
-If you want your people to take risks they must see your mistakes as well as your triumphs.
+If you want your people to demonstrate curiosity, demonstrate yours.
+If you want your people to take risks, they must see your mistakes as well as your triumphs.